 Ward, Jane.
 “Jane Ward: Scholarship for the Feminist Future.”
 Jane Ward, https://www.janewardphd.com/.

 Ward, Jane.
 The Tragedy of Heterosexuality.
-New York, New York University Press, 2020.
+New York University Press, 2020.